top of page

 Click On Image To View

-Residents young and old have taken up the challenge to fundraise.
-There are lots of ways to donate, just check out their website or look at the mailshot letter.
-Don’t forget to GIFT AID if you can.
+At the time of originally writing this, in October 2022, residents young and old had taken up the challenge to fundraise.
+There were lots of ways to donate.
 Further details can be found and donations made at www.sah.org.uk/newhospice.

-Very soon work will begin on the new state of the art facility, in the 4.2 acre field next door to where the hospice is now.
-A rather sad, Nether Hardy Field, will be transformed over the next 18 months or so, before work will then begin on demolishing the old hospice on 2.6 acres.
-A new chapter will begin...
+Very soon work would begin on the new state of the art facility, in the 4.2 acre field next door to where the hospice is now.
+A rather sad part of Further Hardy Field would be transformed over the next 18 months or so, before work would then begin on demolishing the old hospice on 2.6 acres.

 Fig. 4.6 Entrance, October 2022